Structure Scalars for Charged Dissipative Spherical Collapse in $f(R, T)$ Gravity: Results and Conclusions

 \section{Results and Conclusions}

 In this paper, we have investigated the role of the structure scalars on the various matter variables for the collapse of a charged spherically symmetric shearing dissipative fluid in $f(R,T)$ gravity.
 The most general spherically symmetric spacetime has been considered for the interior of the collapsing matter.
-The structure scalars have been derived in terms of the spacetime geometry, and then, with the help of the $f(R,T)$ field equations, these have been related to the physical parameters of the matter, such as, energy density inhomogeneity, pressure anisotropy, shear, and charge.
+The structure scalars have been derived in terms of the spacetime geometry, and then, with the help of the $f(R,T)$ field equations, these have been related to the physical parameters of the matter, such as, energy density inhomogeneity, pressure anisotropy, shear viscosity, and charge.
 Initially, a general treatment has been provided without specifying the functional form of the $f(R,T)$ function, and later, the relation between the structure scalars and the matter variables have been provided for a linear form of the $f(R,T)$ function.
 We have also provided these relations in the special case of constant $R$ and $T$, for a relativistic dust ball.
+Choosing the exterior spacetime as the generalized Vaidya metric of outgoing radiation, the $f(R,T)$ junction conditions have been used to examine the relation between the radial pressure, heat flux, shear viscosity at the fluid boundary in presence of charge and modified gravity effects.
+Further, the relation between the matter Lagrangians of the exterior and the interior regions, along with their derivatives have also been found, in presence of charge and modified gravity effects.
+The energy conditions have been presented and the possibility of violation of the SEC in the context of $f(R,T)$ gravity has been discussed.